New Jersey / County

 Healthcare

 West Milford residents have access to quality healthcare, with major hospitals like St. Joseph's Wayne Medical Center and Chilton Medical Center nearby.
-The area offers 2.5 physicians per 1,000 people and a high rate of health insurance coverage at 92%.
-Healthcare services are comprehensive, supporting both routine and emergency needs.
+The community benefits from a high physician-to-resident ratio of 2.5 per 1,000 people and 92.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals